mrazeemy/Recipe-Manager/README.md

 Create another Table name "Pro_Table_2".
 Add Three fields title, name, description and username.

 Save All the dataBase changes.
-Now your dataBase
+Now your dataBase is Ready

 We create algorithm hare instead of join. they have a one to many relationShip from Pro_table to Pro+Table_2 using Algorithm.

-Run The File and Share it to Te world.
+Run The File and Share it to The world.